Family and Domestic Violence “One Stop Hubs”

 Supporting earlier intervention includes identifying touch points in the community and ensuring a no-wrong-door approach to safety and support.
 The Government is piloting a model of a one stop hub to make it easier for family and domestic violence victims to access services.

-The pilot will establish two hubs to assist victims to get help sooner by providing integrated, wrap around services from a specific location.
+The pilot has established two hubs to assist victims to get help sooner by providing integrated, wrap around services from a specific location.
+In 2021, the Western Australian Government committed to delivering two additional one stop hubs, bringing the state’s total to four by 2023.

 What have we achieved so far?